Digital Experience Monitoring (DEM)

 Approximately 80% of performance and availability issues occur outside the organization’s firewall.
 Organizations thus need ways to collect data from multiple sources and not just their application end-points.
-Additionally, organizations no longer have monolith application but tend to have microservices that work in tandem to meet user requirements.
+Additionally, organizations no longer have monolith application but tend to have highly distributed microservices that work in tandem to meet user requirements.

 Synthetic and real user monitoring (RUM)